Job Description: Water Project Associate

 - Critical thinking and problem solving skills.

-- Ability to communicate in-person, on the phone and via email essential
+- Ability to communicate in-person, on the phone and via email essential.
+Sales communication experience required.

 - Outgoing, independent-thinking, self-motivating, and detail oriented personality.